Ellie Goodman MA, MBACP

 - BSc (hons) Psychology

-I have experience of working as a relationship therapist with Relate over a total of 6 years.
+In addition to my private practice, I also worked as a relationship therapist with Relate for a total of 7 years.
 My approach is integrative (psychodynamic and systemic), and I am interested in the way we are shaped as humans, both by our experiences within our families of origin, and by the cultures in which we are raised, and live in as adults, whether or not these be the same.

 Much of my work with couples, and individuals, involves talking about instances of abuse, including emotional abuse, psychological abuse, financial abuse and sexual abuse as well as domestic violence.
 These can all be really difficult experiences to talk about, but I can offer a safe space where we can talk about the implications of abuse and its impact on self esteem and mental health.
 If abuse is happening in a couple relationship, couples can be seen together or separately, depending on what is required.
 As with all the therapy I offer, confidentiality and safety will be prioritised.